2020 Stanley Cup playoffs: Media

+Canada

-This marked the sixth postseason under Rogers Media's 12-year contract for Canadian television rights to the NHL.
-All games were exclusively broadcast by Sportsnet and CBC under the Hockey Night in Canada brand, and streamed on Sportsnet Now, CBCSports.ca (for games televised by CBC), or the subscription service Rogers NHL Live.
+This marked the sixth postseason under Rogers Media's 12-year contract.
+Games aired across Sportsnet, SN1, SN360, FX, and CBC under the Hockey Night in Canada brand.
+Games were also streamed on Sportsnet Now, CBCSports.ca (for games televised by CBC), or the subscription service Rogers NHL Live.

+United States

-This also marked the ninth postseason under NBC Sports' current 10-year contract for American rights.
+This marked the ninth postseason under NBC Sports' current 10-year contract for American rights.
 All national coverage of games were aired on either NBCSN, the NBC broadcast network, CNBC, NHL Network, or USA Network.
 During the round-robins, qualifying round, and first round, excluding games exclusively broadcast on NBC, the regional rightsholders of each participating U.S. team produced local telecasts of their respective games.

+Impact on production

 Only technical staff such as cameramen and producers were present inside the "bubble".
 A clean host feed was then sent to media partners to add commentary and surrounding coverage, and interviews with players had to be conducted via videoconferencing.
-Commentators called the games remotely off of monitors from either their respective studios or from their home arena press boxes.
-This same arrangement was also done for the radio networks of every team.
+NBC Sports's technical staff worked on the Toronto broadcasts, while Sportsnet's technical staff did the same with the Edmonton broadcasts.
+Steve Simmons of the Toronto Sun reported that Canadian freelance broadcast workers were upset that NBC personnel were being allowed into Canada to work in Toronto instead of them.
+The NHL's EVP of communications Gary Meagher stated that splitting production in this manner had been intended "from the onset".
+Premier of Ontario Doug Ford admitted that plans of NBC's involvement were not part of the early negotiations with the league.